 speck of cool matter revolving round tone of the minor stars.
 This is an idea

-because no philosophical problem, whether connected with the universe, or
+no philosophical problem, whether connected with the universe, or with man, or

-with

-man, or with the relation between them, is at all affected by considering the
+with the relation between them, is at all affected by considering the

+relative

-relative amount of space they occupy: historically false, because the
+amount of space they occupy: historically false, because the littleness of man

-which has been called the most widely read book of the Middle Ages, contains
+been called the most widely read book of the Middle Ages, contains the

-the following words: “Thou hast learnt from astronomical proofs that the whole earth
+following words: “Thou hast learnt from astronomical proofs that the whole

-compared with the universe is no greater than a point, that is, compared
+earth compared with the universe is no greater than a point, that is, compared

-with

-the sphere of the heavens, it may be thought of as having no size at all.
+with the sphere of the heavens, it may be thought of as having no size at all.

-Then,

-of this tiny corner, it is only one-quarter that, according to Ptolemy, is
+Then, of this tiny corner, it is only one-quarter that, according to Ptolemy,

-habitable to living things.
+is habitable to living things.
 Take away from this quarter the seas, mashes,

-and

-other desert places, and the space left for man hardly even deserves the
+and other desert places, and the space left for man hardly even deserves the

-name

-of infinitesimal.”
+name of infinitesimal.”
 (Book ii, Prosa vii.)
 Every educated European for a

-thousand

-years before Copernicus knew that passage, and Copernicus had no need to risk
+thousand years before Copernicus knew that passage, and Copernicus had no need

 The true significance of his astronomical discoveries was far more important.
 It consisted not so much in displacing the world’s centre from the earth to the sun as in implicitly denying that the world has a centre at all.